 This Historic Eastside home on one-half acre, is located on the beautiful Garcia Street between Canyon Road and Acequia Madre.
 The 2,622 home has original wood floors, hand carved corbels, vigas and a grand sculpted fireplace in the salon-like living room.
 It is warm and cozy in the winter with three fire places and fresh and airy in the summer with many windows, portals and outdoor spaces to enjoy.

-The historically significant Pink House (also called the Leonard Smith House) was designed and built by the architect W. M Rapp, designer builder of the La Fonda Hotel and Santa Fe's New Mexico Museum of Art during the 1920's.
+The historically significant Casa Rosa (also called the Leonard Smith House) was designed and built by the architect W. M Rapp, designer builder of the La Fonda Hotel and Santa Fe's New Mexico Museum of Art during the 1920's.
 This home is a beautiful example of the Spanish-Pueblo revival style architecture of the early 1900's of Santa Fe.
 With a wonderful large front and back yard and west facing back portal, this home has large amount of outdoor space for barbequing, outdoor dinning and room for pets within the gated backyard.
 There is plenty of private parking behind an automatic gate, which can easily park 3 cars.
-The home has 5 bedrooms and 2.5 baths, 4 of the bedrooms have bathrooms directly accessible from them.
-The home has 3 porches and can comfortably accommodate outdoor dinners.
+The home has 5 bedrooms and 2.5 baths, with four bedrooms with direct access to bathrooms.
+The home has 3 porches and can comfortably accommodate outdoor dinners and events.

 The Residence is half a block from Canyon Road and a ten minute walk to the Plaza.
 Many of the wonderful sites in Santa Fe are within walking distance of the home.